Skip advert

 Koenigsegg Gemera - 1.9 seconds (0-62mph)

-1,400bhp and 1,850Nm from a three-cylinder may sound ridiculous, but Koenigsegg has made this a reality with the Gemera.
-The two-litre PHEV powertrain is referred to by the brand as the ‘Tiny Friendly Giant (TFG)’ and it certainly lives up to its name.
-If you’re a firm believer in displacement, though, a V8 hybrid is also on the way with up to 2,300bhp and 2,750Nm of torque.
+A three-cylinder engine with 1,400bhp and 1,850Nm may sound impossible, but Koenigsegg has made this a reality with the Gemera.
+The 2.0-litre PHEV powertrain is referred to by the brand as the ‘Tiny Friendly Giant (TFG)’ and it certainly lives up to its name.
+If you’re a firm believer in displacement, though, a ‘hot’ V8 hybrid is also on the way with up to 2,300bhp and 2,750Nm of torque.

 Lucid Air Sapphire - 1.89 seconds (0-60mph)

-Lucid is a newcomer to the performance EV market but, straight off the bat, it’s shown a clean pair of heels to established marques.
-The Air Sapphire saloon uses a triple electric motor setup to haul itself to 60mph in just 1.89 seconds, putting it just shy of the Rimac Nevera.
+Lucid may not be a big name in the performance EV market but it’s shown a clean pair of heels to established marques.
+The Air Sapphire saloon uses a triple electric motor set-up to haul itself to 60mph in just 1.89 seconds, putting it just shy of the Rimac Nevera.
 For a car that can carry a family and their luggage in comfort, that’s deeply impressive.

 Rimac Nevera - 1.85 seconds (0-60mph)

-The 1,888bhp Rimac Nevera represents the pinnacle of current hypercar technology, and with a 0-60mph time of 1.85 seconds, it produces the numbers to show for it.
+The 1,888bhp Rimac Nevera is the latest hypercar from the Croatian company and with a 0-60mph time of 1.85 seconds, it produces the numbers to show for it.
 Sharing its platform and powertrain tech with the Pininfarina Battista, the Nevera carries its eye-watering pace through to a top speed of 258mph, making it one of the fastest EVs in history.
 With only its second bespoke model, the Croatian brand has laid down quite a marker.

 Aspark Owl - 1.72 seconds (0-60mph)